NaLamKI/NaLamKI.github.io/docs/getting-started/own-service.md

 # Build your own service

 ***Note!*** *This is a first version of a documentation for building an own service for the Nalamki plattform.
-We are currently working on a revised and more detailed version of this tutorial, which will be published by the end of september or beginning of october.*
+We are currently working on a revised and more detailed version of this tutorial, which will be published by october.*

-To implement your own Service, you have to create a class which inherits from `NaLamKIService` as follows:
+To implement your own service, you have to create a class which inherits from `NaLamKIService` as follows:
 ```python
 from sdk.service import NaLamKIService